RafaelNH/Free-water-elimination-DTI/article.md

-Despite the changes done to improve the algorithms speed performance, the implemented procedures to solve the free water elimination DTI model show to have identical performance to the original methods described by Hoy and Colleagues [1].
+Despite the changes done to improve the algorithms speed performance, the implemented procedures to solve the free water elimination DTI model show to have identical performance to the original methods described by Hoy and Colleagues [@Hoy2014-lk].
 Ours results confirmed that the free water elimination DTI model can be used to remove confounding effects of fast diffusion on the brain, particulary for images voxels associated with high fractional anisotropy values.
 Regarding to the problematic cases of voxels with high free water volume fraction, we confirmed that this could be easly identified based on the free water volume fraction estimates provided by the implemented model and eventually removed.

 # References

-[1] Hoy, A.R., Koay, C.G., Kecskemeti, S.R., Alexander, A.L., 2014.
-Optimization of a free water elimination two-compartment model for diffusion tensor imaging.
-NeuroImage 103, 323-333. doi: 10.1016/j.neuroimage.2014.09.053

-[2] Jones, D.K., Cercignani, M., 2010.
-Twenty-five pitfalls in the analysis of diffusion MRI data.
-NMR in Biomedicine 23(7), 803-820.
-doi: 10.1002/nbm.1543.

-[3] Garyfallidis, E., Brett, M., Amirbekian, B., Rokem, A., van der Walt, S., Descoteaux, M., Nimmo-Smith, I., and Dipy Contributors, 2014.
-Dipy, a library for the analysis of diffusion MRI data.
-Frontiers in Neuroinformatics 8 (8).
-doi: 10.3389/fninf.2014.00008.

-[4] Koay, C.G., Carew, J.D., Alexander, A.L., Basser, P.J., & Meyerand, M.E.
-(2006).
-Investigation of anomalous estimates of tensor-derived quantities in diffusion tensor imaging.
-Magnetic Resonance in Medicine, 55(4), 930–936. doi:10.1002/mrm.20832